 One of the ways in which many of us can improve ourselves and our marriage is to understand and reign in our private thoughts.
-The thoughts and ideas that you allow to take up space in your head, will impact the way you relate to others and especially the way you treat your spouse.
+The thoughts and ideas that you allow to take up space in your head will impact the way you relate to others and especially the way you treat your spouse.
 After all, ideas have consequences, and bad ideas have victims.
-At this point, It is almost too obvious to talk about the 17 million people who were killed under the Nazi Germany regime, and how this all started with an idea that somebody believed to be true.
-Let that sink in for a moment.
+Think about that.
+At this point, It is almost too obvious to talk about the 17 million people who were killed under the Nazi Germany regime, and how this all started with an idea, or thought, that somebody believed to be true.
+This was the thought that some people are more valuable than others.
+Let all of this sink in for a moment.

 "Ideas have consequences, and bad ideas have victims."